Back to Blog

 Diffusers scatter sound waves in different directions, reducing standing waves and flutter echoes without over-absorbing high frequencies.

-They can help you maintain a sense of space and liveliness in your room, which can be super beneficial for recording and mixing.
+They can help you maintain a sense of space and liveliness in your room, which can be super beneficial for recording space and mixing.

 Diffusers come in various designs, such as quadratic residue, skyline, and fractal diffusers.